 Pricing your products is one of the cornerstone decisions you’ll make as a business owner.
 It impacts almost every aspect of your business.
-Your pricing is a deciding factor in everything from your cash flow to your profit margins to which expenses you can afford to cover.

 It also affects your customers.
 Price sensitivity is one of the key factors to companies’ pricing choices.
 Customers are well informed about their purchases now, and they are sensitive to price because they want the maximum benefits for their money and time.